Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/rotation3d/setdepthpercents/_index.md

 ---
 title: setDepthPercents
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/rotation3d/setdepthpercents/
+url: /php-java/aspose.slides/rotation3d/setdepthpercents/
 ---

-## setDepthPercents(int value)  function
+## setDepthPercents(int value)  method

  Returns or sets the depth of a 3D chart as a percentage of a chart width (between 20 and 2000 percent).
  Read/write  int.

+### Returns
+void

 ---